News Scenarios Loan Programs About Me Pre-Qual Contact

 Austin is full of tech workers, entrepreneurs, and professionals whose income is real but doesn't fit a template.
 RSU vesting schedules that vary quarter to quarter.
 K-1 distributions from partnerships.
 Commission that swings significantly year over year.
 Bonus structures that change constantly.

-Every one of these income sources can count toward mortgage qualifying.
-But how lenders calculate them varies enormously.
+Contractor income, self-employed cash flow, and 1099 work can belong in the same conversation when the documentation does not fit a clean W-2 file.
+Every one of these income sources may be usable, but how lenders calculate them varies enormously.
 One lender averages RSU income over two years.
 Another uses the most recent 12-month vest.
-One counts 100% of K-1 distributions.
+One counts K-1 distributions.
 Another discounts them.
 The lender match matters more on complex income files than on any other type.

-I calculate qualifying income under each methodology and place the file where you qualify for the most.
+I calculate qualifying income under each methodology and place the file where the underwriting method credits the most documented income.

 What I Look For